Located in Santa Cruz, CA.

 To be honest, this vehicle is not a good vehicle to regularly be in

-transmission and the traffic here is horrible.
+transmission and the traffic here can be horrible.

 You will stand out (in a positive way) to a number of people with this